Miscarriage After Seeing a Heartbeat: What the Research Says

 A missed miscarriage (also called a silent miscarriage) is when the embryo stops developing but the body does not yet expel it.
 This is a specific concern because a heartbeat may have been present at a previous scan and then absent at a follow-up.

 Missed miscarriages account for roughly 1–2% of recognized first-trimester pregnancies.
 They are more common in women over 35 and in pregnancies with chromosomal abnormalities.
-The technical definition requires two ultrasounds showing an embryo with no cardiac activity — a single scan is not sufficient to diagnose a missed miscarriage.
+The technical definition requires two ultrasounds showing an embryo with no cardiac activity.
+A single scan is not sufficient to diagnose a missed miscarriage.

 If you had a confirmed heartbeat and are now having bleeding or pain, contact your healthcare provider immediately.
 These symptoms warrant evaluation, but they do not automatically indicate loss.
 Early pregnancy symptoms and miscarriage warning signs covers what to watch for.